I see car problems and warranties on a daily basis, yet most people don’t seem to know what to look out for.

 This customer spoke about a Hyundai I40 with a vibration under load at 50mph, his car has 62K miles on the clock but the issue was reported at a 60K service.
 The dealership wants £600 to remove the gearbox and investigate.
 Any thoughts?

 Hyundai responded by saying that under warranty, a diagnosis charge applies if no fault is found or is not a manufacturing defect.
 If you can DM (‘direct message’) your full contact details, registration number along with dealership details we can look in to this further.

 I replied to the thread by saying that given that the issue was reported at £60K and not resolved, is there any leeway here?
 I made a point of putting in #CustomerExperience and #CustomerService on that tweet so it would be picked up and spread much further to raise awareness of this customer’s problem.

 The customer replied by saying that he would have hoped so.
 The main thing for him is being asked to pay £600 for removal of the gearbox to investigate a reported vibration.

-I pointed out that the Consumer Rights Act 2015 here gives you more rights than any warranty.
+I pointed out that the Consumer Rights Act 2015 gives you more rights than any warranty.
 Shambles.

 It transpires that Hyundai clutch issues are well documented.
-Auto Express ran a feature on this here.
+Auto Express have actually covered it in a feature.
 This customer has always had his car serviced on schedule and adhered to all recommendations.
 He asked me what the best way was to play it with the dealership?

 My response was to say that given that this is a well-known problem and that (you) have adhered to all schedules, make your problem theirs by saying just that.